 My Swedish Grandmother's Swedish Brownie Recipe

 Baking The Brownies

 It is important not to overbake brownies.
-Many people make a mistake: they will overbake their brownies and then wonder why they are dry.
+Many people make a mistake: they overbake their brownies and then wonder why they are dry.
 If you want your brownies to be a bit gooey, then underbake them a bit.

+My Swedish Grandmother's Swedish Brownie Recipe